 You will need to inform HMRC if you are landlord and collecting rents from a property that you own.
 If you live abroad the regulations are different and may be accessed here.

 Insurance is not a legal requirement, but if you have a mortgage on your buy-to-let property, the lender will usually insist that appropriate buildings insurance is in place.
 Many insurers offer specific landlord insurance so it is always worth shopping around to see what is on offer.
 Consider a policy that covers you for accidental and malicious damage, subsidence, loss of rent and one that adequately protects your contents too if you have a furnished let.
 While the tenant is responsible for insuring their own possessions, it would be prudent to make sure yours are protected too.

-Landlords are responsible for the water systems in their properties and have a legal duty to ensure that the risk of their tenants being exposed to legionella is properly assessed and controlled.
+Landlords are responsible for the water systems in their properties and have a legal duty to ensure that the risk of their tenants being exposed to Legionella is properly assessed and controlled.
 All water systems require a risk assessment, but not all systems require elaborate control measures.
-A simple risk assessment may show that there are no real risks from legionella, but if there are, implementing appropriate measures will prevent or control these risks.
-The Risk Assessment and Certificate currently costs around £75 + VAT.
+A simple risk assessment may show that there are no real risks from Legionella, but if there are, implementing appropriate measures will prevent or control these risks.

-The Health and Safety Executive have produced technical guidance on Legionnaire’s disease, and the control of legionella bacteria in hot and cold water systems (HSG274/PART 2), which may be read in full here.
+The Health and Safety Executive have produced technical guidance on Legionnaire’s disease for landlords, which may be read in full here.